5 green infrastructure projects engineers recommend to stimulate the post-COVID economy | CBC News

 Following the Great Recession of 2008, for example, Washington provided $983 billion US in stimulus spending but received little in the way of faster trains or better infrastructure, according to figures tabulated by Graham Allison, a Harvard University professor and former senior U.S. government adviser in his book Destined for War: Can America and China Escape Thucydides's Trap?

-China, in contrast, used its stimulus to build a network of high-speed trains and other major projects, Aillson noted.
+China, in contrast, used its stimulus to build a network of high-speed trains and other major projects, Allison noted.

 To create tangible, long-term benefits and get people back to work, here are five stimulus projects engineers, clean energy advocates and other experts say should be launched.